-We will start off with my visit to Rome, it’s one of the three cities that I visited in Italy during my European adventures.
+Rome is one of the three cities that I visited in Italy during my European adventures.
 I was so happy to able to spend a morning with one of my Instagram friends~ Wendy from @Flavor of Italy.

-Foodie Rome, Italy Tour with Wendy:
+Foodie Roma Tour with Wendy:

 Our morning started off with some cappuccinos and flaky croissants at a little coffee shop and it was SO fun to chat in “real life”!
 Wendy is just the sweetest and I was so happy to have show me around her Roma.
 She’s passionate about Italy, everything food, and even does culinary classes from her home.
 I wish I could have taken one of her classes… I hope I can next time!
 Check her blog out at Flavor of Italy.